john-science/python_for_scientists/classes/02_data_structures/lecture_02.md

 # Data Structures

 A "data structure" is a way to organize data and store it in a computer.
-In the first class we only saw individual `type`s of data: integers, floats, strings, and booleans.
+In the first class we only saw the simplest data structure, a single primitive `type`: integers, floats, strings, and booleans.
 But if you're using a computer to solve a problem, chances are you have many pieces of data that are related to each other in some way.
-Python has four standard data structures to that you will find useful when organizing your data: lists, dictionaries, tuples, and sets.
+Python has four standard data structures that you will find useful when organizing your data: lists, dictionaries, tuples, and sets.

 ###  lists

-This is the most commonly-used way to collect your data in Python.
-Lists are what they seem: a sequental collection of values.
+This is the most frequently data structure in Python.
+Lists are what they sound like: a sequental collection of values.
 Each value is numbered, starting with zero.
-You can retrieve these number values or modify them.
-The elements of the list don't even need to be the same type:
+You can retrieve these numbered values or modify them.
+And the values don't even need to be the same type:

-    new_list = []
+    new_list = []                         # empty list
     my_list = [1, 2, 3]
     my_other_list = [1, 2.2222, 'three']

-You can select elements from an array in almost arbitrary fashion:
+You can select elements from a list just like we selected elments from strings in the first class:

     >>> my_list = [1, 22, 333, 4444, 55555]
     >>> my_list[0]